89luca89/distrobox/README.md

 ## Container save and restore

-To save, export and reuse an already configured container, you can leverage `podman save` or `docker save` and `podman import` or `docker import` to basically create snapshots of your environment.
+To save, export and reuse an already configured container, you can leverage `podman save` or `docker save` and `podman import` or `docker import` to create snapshots of your environment.

 ---